-December 31, 2019 2020 S\$ million 2021 Cash paid by former VIEs to subsidiaries, for purchase of data plans and raw materials 35.9 27.1 1.9 Cash paid by former VIEs to subsidiaries, for marketing and software licensing services 6.8 5.5 5.4 Cash paid by subsidiaries to former VIE for purchase of Wi-Fi terminals 47.8 55.9 29.4 Intercompany advances from subsidiaries to former VIEs 7.1 7.7 3.1 Repayment of intercompany advances by former VIEs 3.2
+December 31, 2019 2020 2021 (US\$ millions) .
+Cash paid by former VIEs to subsidiaries, for purchase of data plans and raw materials 35.9 27.1 1.9 Cash paid by former VIEs to subsidiaries, for marketing and software licensing services 6.8 5.5 5.4 Cash paid by subsidiaries to former VIE for purchase of Wi-Fi terminals 47.8 55.9 29.4 Intercompany advances from subsidiaries to former VIEs 7.1 7.7 3.1 Repayment of intercompany advances by former VIEs 3.2

 Pursuant to historical contractual agreements, Beijing uCloudlink has the exclusive rights to provide former VIEs with operational supports and consulting and technical services required by the former VIEs' businesses.
 Beijing uCloudlink owns the exclusive intellectual property rights created as a result of the performance of the agreements.
 The technology service fee payable by the former VIEs to Beijing uCloudlink is determined by the revenue of the former VIEs less the expenditures incurred for operation and capital purpose, or at an amount subject to mutual negotiation and agreement between the parties.
-Since the former VIEs have incurred and accumulated losses historically, there was no service fee payable by the former VIEs to Beijing uCloudlink.
+Since the former VIEs have incurred and accumulated losses historically, there was no service fee payable by the former VIEs to Beijing uCloudlink uCloudlink is incorporated in the Cayman Islands and conducts businesses in China through its PRC subsidiaries and the former VIEs.
+Under the current laws of the Cayman Islands, uCloudlink is not subject to tax on income or capital gains.
+In addition, upon payments of dividends to our shareholders, no Cayman Islands withholding tax will be imposed.